hubert-sikorski/git-and-github-guide/README.md

 > Blockquotes are very handy to cite sources or some person's words.
 >
-> This line is part of the same quote, but it's in the same line as the previous sentence.
+> This line is part of the same quote, but it's not in the same line as the previous sentence.

 ## Horizontal Rule